Model Gisele Bundchen takes last strut on Sao Paulo catwalk

-SAO PAULO, April 16 (Reuters) - Gisele Bundchen, the world’s highest paid model, has taken her last strut down the catwalk at Sao Paulo Fashion Week, retiring from the runway after 20 years in the fashion industry.
+SAO PAULO (Reuters) - Gisele Bundchen, the world’s highest paid model, has taken her last strut down the catwalk at Sao Paulo Fashion Week, retiring from the runway after 20 years in the fashion industry.

 Bundchen told Brazilian media that she wants to now focus on print campaigns and spend more time with her young family.